WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 >
 > Please note that the remaining content refers to contributions made via Gitpod.

 To contribute to Webstone, we use [Gitpod](https://www.gitpod.io).
-Click the button below to start your development environment - no setup required on your local computer.
+Click the button below to start your developer environment - no setup required on your local computer.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/WebstoneHQ/webstone)